sgl-project/sglang/README.md

 ```
 python -m sglang.launch_server --model-path meta-llama/Meta-Llama-3-8B-Instruct --chunked-prefill-size 4096
 ```
-- To enable torch.compile acceleration, add `--enable-torch-compile`.
+- To enable torch. compile acceleration, add `--enable-torch-compile`.
 It accelerates small models on small batch sizes.
-- To enable torchao quantization, add `--torchao-config int4wo-128`.
+- To enable torchon quantization, add `--torchao-config int4wo-128`.
 It supports various quantization strategies.
 - To enable fp8 weight quantization, add `--quantization fp8` on a fp16 checkpoint or directly load a fp8 checkpoint without specifying any arguments.
 - To enable fp8 kv cache quantization, add `--kv-cache-dtype fp8_e5m2`.
 - If the model does not have a chat template in the Hugging Face tokenizer, you can specify a [custom chat template](docs/en/custom_chat_template.md).
 - To run tensor parallelism on multiple nodes, add `--nnodes 2`.
 If you have two nodes with two GPUs on each node and want to run TP=4, let `sgl-dev-0` be the hostname of the first node and `50000` be an available port, you can use the following commands.
-If you meet deadlock, please try to add `--disable-cuda-graph`
+If you meet a deadlock, please try to add `--disable-cuda-graph`
 ```
 # Node 0
 python -m sglang.launch_server --model-path meta-llama/Meta-Llama-3-8B-Instruct --tp 4 --nccl-init sgl-dev-0:50000 --nnodes 2 --node-rank 0